NotArb/Jupiter/BOTCONFIG.md

 - `wrap_unwrap_sol`: Whether to automatically wrap and unwrap SOL for transactions.
 - `min_spend`: The minimum amount to spend per swap operation.
 - `max_spend`: The maximum amount to spend per swap operation.
-- `min_profit_type`: The type of profit calculation: "solana", "lamports", "percent", or "bps"
+- `min_gain_bps`: The minimum _estimated_ token gain [bps](https://www.investopedia.com/ask/answers/what-basis-point-bps) to allow a swap transaction to send.
+- `min_gain_percent`: The minimum _estimated_ token gain percentage to allow a swap transaction to send.
+- `min_gain_lamports`: The minimum _estimated_ token gain converted to lamports to allow a swap transaction to send.
-- `min_profit_value`: The minimum profit required based on min_profit_type to send a transaction.
+- `min_gain_sol`: The minimum _estimated_ token gain converted to solana to allow a swap transaction to send.
 - `auto_priority_fee`: Use Jupiter's auto priority fee feature.
 (Your min/max will still be respected)
 - `min_priority_fee_lamports`: The minimum priority fee for transactions in lamports.
+  - Alternatively, you can use `min_priority_fee_sol` which will do the lamport conversion for you.
 - `max_priority_fee_lamports`: The maximum priority fee for transactions in lamports.
+    - Alternatively, you can use `max_priority_fee_sol` which will do the lamport conversion for you.
-- `max_swap_routes`: The maximum number of swap routes that can be utilized.
+- `max_swap_routes`: The maximum number of swap routes allowed for a transaction to send.
 - `cu_limit`: The cu limit to set per transaction.
 (If you're unsure, leave unset.)
 - `entry_only_direct_routes`: Restrict the entry swaps to direct routes only.
 - `entry_restrict_intermediate_tokens`: Restrict the use of intermediate tokens during entry swaps.